Grabosticus/OMPBugBench/README.md

 #### Synchronization Deadlock
 A Synchronization Deadlock in the benchmark refers to a situation where a deadlock occurs because of an erroneous synchronization between two or more threads.
 An example of such a deadlock is when not all threads in a team reach a specific barrier statement, leading to the threads waiting infinitely at the barrier synchronization point.

 ## References
+[1]: OpenMP Architecture Review Board, OpenMP Application Programming Interface Examples Version 4.5.0, 2016, https://github.com/OpenMP/Examples/tree/v4.5.0/sources \
-[1]: Chunhua Liao, Pei-Hung Lin, Joshua Asplund, Markus Schordan, and Ian Karlin.
+[2]: Chunhua Liao, Pei-Hung Lin, Joshua Asplund, Markus Schordan, and Ian Karlin.
 DataRaceBench: A Benchmark Suite for Systematic Evaluation of Data Race Detection Tools.
 In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC ’17), pages 11:1–11:14, Denver, CO, USA, 2017.
 ACM.
 Best Paper Finalist. \
-[2]: Pei-Hung Lin and Chunhua Liao.
+[3]: Pei-Hung Lin and Chunhua Liao.
 High-precision evaluation of both static and dynamic tools using dataracebench.
 In International Workshop on Software Correctness for HPC Applications (Correctness), SC21, 2021.